How to Harvest, Cure, and Store Onions

 Once the onions are completely dry, its time to move them indoors.
 The goal is to adjust them to the lower temperature difference slowly to avoid condensation on the bulbs.

-In my own root cellar this happens quite naturally.
+In my own storage situation this happens quite naturally.
 After curing outdoors they come in to an inside temperature that is 10-20ºF colder than outside.
-This unheated room slowly drops its temperature with the weather.
+I keep them at room temperature for a week, then move them into my cold room (45ºF) If you don’t have a cold room, an unheated basement or storage room is usually the best place.

 Eventually the goal would be to get it to ideal storage conditions.
 The ideal conditions for long term storage of onions are 32ºF or 0ºC.
 Humidity for onion storage should be at 65-75%.

 If you have too much humidity it promotes root growth, while high temperature promotes sprouting.
-Combining both high temperatures and high humidity increases rotting and decreases quality.
-Source found HERE.
+Combining both high temperatures and high humidity increases rotting and decreases quality

 My root cellar is just in the basement an it gets to about 50-60ºF with 60-70% relative humidity.
 It’s perfect for winter squash and sweet potatoes but not onions.
 Because they have a higher temperature they do occasionally sprout.